Surfboard Construction: What to Consider Before You Order

 Balsa is light for wood, but much denser and heavier than foam you find in surfboards these days.
 So it’s most commonly used in boards where density and weight are an asset rather than a liability (big wave guns, longboards, tow boards, etc).

-That said, balsa is incredibly expensive relative to foam and much harder to source, so most foam companies have developed PU foams that have a similar weight and density to balsa as a cheaper alternative.
+However, wood is generally much more expensive than foam and harder to source, so most blank companies have developed PU foams that have a similar weight and density to woods like balsa as a cheaper alternative.

 Resin